-Van Hanh Monastery is an important place for study and teaching of Vietnamese Buddhism.
-Many representatives of Buddhism from other countries and visitors from all over the world are coming here to work and pray, especially on the Vesak and Ghost Festival.
+Van Hanh Monastery is an important place for the study and teaching of Vietnamese Buddhism.
+Many representatives of Buddhism from other countries and visitors from all over the world are coming here to work and pray, especially during the Vesak and Ghost Festival.

 Vam Thuat River, District Go Vap

-Floating Temple is a 300-year-old temple in Ho Chi Minh City with Vietnamese and Chinese architecture style.
-The temple is located on an islet of Vam Thuat River, but that's not the only impressive thing about it.
+Floating Temple is a 300-year-old temple in Ho Chi Minh City with Vietnamese and Chinese architectural style.
+The temple is located on an islet of the Vam Thuat River, but that’s not the only impressive thing about it.
 The place has massive dragon sculptures fencing the front of the temple.